JaBarosin/NodeApp/README.md

       Select "Add Credentials"

       Kind: SSH Username with private key
       Scope: Global
       ID: identifier for creds - i.e. cbc-k8shost, microk8s-dev, another label of your liking
       Description: CBC container K8s host
       Username: ssh username

-      Private Key: <if already created then copy into Jenkins UI.
+      Private Key: If already created then copy into Jenkins UI.
 If no keys in '~/.ssh/' then create a new SSH key. https://phoenixnap.com/kb/generate-setup-ssh-key-ubuntu

-  - Slack
+  **Slack**

     What it's used for: